-New Zealanders, after hearing my northern British accent, often looked at me in surprise and asked “Are you stuck here?”.
+New Zealanders, after hearing my northern British accent, often looked at me in surprise and asked: “Are you stuck here?”.
 To me, to be asked that question sounded as if they could not believe that a foreigner would stay in New Zealand of their own free will, which would have made me laugh.
 But this happened so many times it wasn’t funny.
-To answer the question – “no, I have not been stuck here.
+To answer the question – “No, I have not been stuck here.
 I could have left whenever I wanted, I just didn’t want to.”

 In the months since the border closed, thousands of travellers did leave, but no more were allowed to enter.
 Fearing they would be banned from entering their own countries, people scrambled to pack their bags and booked flights eagerly and in sheer panic.
 But I was one of the ones who didn’t want to leave (and still doesn’t, not quite yet).
 I had only just arrived in the country – why would I have left then, after dreaming of coming here for years beforehand?
 Now, I have been happy to be in New Zealand for the last 2.5 years, and even more grateful to have been here throughout the pandemic.

 Because of the way New Zealand handled things during Covid-19, I’ve had it pretty fucking brilliant, to be honest.
-Life has been pretty darn good for me the last two years.
-That may sound ludicrous to most people, who may have had their lives turned upside down or have been devasted by what Covid-19 brought onto them.
+Life has been pretty darn good for me the last three years.
+That may sound ludicrous to most people, who may have had their lives turned upside down or have been devasted by what Covid-19 brought to them.
 But I’ve had a very different experience.
 Let me explain…

 Life Has Been Pretty Normal For Me In The Pandemic, & I Still Haven’t Had Covid